hong-chen/notes/git.md

 </pre>

-Then go to your git server, e.g., [github](https://github.com), and create a emtpy new repository (no .gitignore, no README).
+Then go to your git server, e.g., [github](https://github.com), and create an emtpy new repository (no .gitignore, no README).

-e.g., create a repository named `dotfiles` under account `hong-chen`.
+> Create a repository named `dotfiles` under account `hong-chen`.
-There will be a link for the repository:
+> There will be a link for the repository:

 `https://github.com/hong-chen/dotfiles.git`.